Frequently Asked Questions.

 How long will my appointment take?

 Appointment times may vary.
 We book 15 minutes for Fig Shots and Stingers, and 30 minutes for Fig Facials.
-It’s best to arrive 10 minutes prior to your appointment time so you can get comfortable, fill in the intake forms (if you’re a new guest) and enjoy some alkaline water.
+It’s best to arrive 10 minutes prior to your appointment time so you can get comfortable, fill in the intake forms (if you’re a new guest) and enjoy a cup of tea.

 If I arrive late, can I still get my treatment?